 Plan pipe runs and levels carefully before commencing work.
-Note that overflow from the filter unit must connect to soakaway or storm drain.
+Note that both the filter unit and the tank have overflow connections, which must connect to soakaway or storm drain.

 Rainwater downpipes should connect directly to the underground drainage pipes.
 Do not have open gullies connected to the system.
 This avoids the risk of undesirable materials entering the tank (e.g. painters slops, pesticides residues).